KholdStare/imagicl/README.markdown

-ImagCL
+ImagiCL
 =======

 OpenCL image library to help with processing large images with kernels.
+Should deal with images that are larger than Graphics memory.